zxdev/env/README.md

 ## Funcs

 * Context - returns the background env package context
+* DevOS - specify the development OS runtime environment; darwin by default
-* Developement - toggle developement flag on|off; autodetected on darwin
+* Developement - toggle developement flag on|off; autodetected based on DevOS value
 * Env - toggle env flag on|off to write finalized env:tag struct fields to os.Environ table
 * Init - process, parse, and populate structs with values
 * Fork - alternate Init that also allows a program to run like a daemon start|stop enabled process